brookchuang1111/brookchuang1111.github.io/_draft/2024-07-22-cooperative-multiplayer.md

 where $\eta_a(T)$ is the number of times the arm $a$ has been pulled up to round $T$.

+**Lemma 5**

+Under the event $G$ \cap G^{cross}_a$, the number of pulls of arm $a$ is at most $u_a$.[^4]

+---

+The paper I reviewed written by my PI [William Chang](https://williamc.me) introduces a cooperative multiplayer bandit learning problem where players are only allowed to agree on a strategy beforehand but can not communicate during the learning process.
+Each player receives a noisy version of the reward that cannot be shared with other players. mUCB-Intervals based on upper and lower confidence bounds scaled by $\gamma$ can be used to select optimal actions despite asymmetry.
+This asymmetry can be ultimately removed and be used to derive an algorithm that gives asymptotically optimal regret.

+Super interesting stuff!
+This is just a quick overlay of a research paper, but other posts on my blog delve deeper on specific problems that arise given asymmetry.

+I'll stop babbling - until next time!

 [^1]: Where $a$ is a vector.
 [^2]: Expected regret does not actually depend on the value of the reward received but the differences in expected reward.
 [^3]: More on Hoeffding's inequality [here](https://en.wikipedia.org/wiki/Hoeffding%27s_inequality).
+[^4]: More on the proof of Lemma 5 can be found on [pg.
+8](https://arxiv.org/pdf/2311.06210)